Skip to content

 Matter, Thread, Zigbee: smart-home protocols

-Plain-English explainer for the three smart-home "languages" (Matter, Thread, Zigbee) and the older Z-Wave — what each one is, why they're not interchangeable, and the 2026 reality of Matter adoption.
+Plain-English explainer for the smart-home languages Matter, Thread, Zigbee, and older Z-Wave — what each is, why they differ, and Matter adoption in 2026.

 Read explainer